-Highest Performing Relative to Institutional Peers
+Highest Performing Relative to Similar Institutions

 Participated in a learning community or some other formal program where...
-(HIP) Prepared for exams by discussing or working through course material w/other students^b (CL) Worked with other students on course projects or assignments^b (CL) Discussions with...
-People of a race or ethnicity other than your own^b (DD) Quality of interactions with other administrative staff and offices (...)^d (QI)
+(HIP) Worked with other students on course projects or assignmentsb (CL) Prepared for exams by discussing or working through course material w/other studentsb (CL) Discussions with...
+People with religious beliefs other than your ownb (DD) Quality of interactions with facultyd (QI)

-Lowest Performing Relative to Institutional Peers
+Lowest Performing Relative to Similar Institutions

-Highest Performing Relative to Institutional Peers
+Highest Performing Relative to Similar Institutions